-For the first three weeks of the school year (August 18-September 4), all students will participate in virtual instruction.
-At the end of the three weeks, students will either remain in online instruction or be transitioned to onsite instruction based upon their selection on the Back to School Form they completed in Skyward.
-For weeks 4 and 5, we want to bring students back in a safe phased approach.
-From September 9-18, we will allow up to 50% of enrolled students to attend school on campus.
+For the first three weeks of the school year (August 18-September 4), all students participated in virtual instruction.
+At the end of the three weeks, students either remained in online instruction or were transitioned to onsite instruction based upon their selection on the Back to School Form they completed in Skyward.
+For weeks 4 and 5, we brought students back in a safe phased approach.
+From September 9-18, we allowed up to 50% of enrolled students to attend school on campus.
 For example, a campus with a current enrollment of 800 could have up to 400 students on campus for instruction.
 With the help of our local health authority, we hope to welcome all students who wish to attend after that safe transition period.

-As early as September 21 but not later than September 28, campuses will begin to increase their onsite enrollment beyond 50% as part of an extended phase-in plan to bring students safely back on campus.
-Students who will be prioritized include those who have been learning via instructional packets, those who are struggling with online learning or are disengaged, students in special education, English learners, and those who are on a waiting list from the previous six weeks.
+As early as September 21 but not later than September 28, campuses began to increase their onsite enrollment beyond 50% as part of an extended phase-in plan to bring students safely back on campus.
+Students who were prioritized included those who have been learning via instructional packets, those who are struggling with online learning or are disengaged, students in special education, English learners, and those who are on a waiting list from the previous six weeks.
+Beginning September 28, all students were learning Onsite or Online.
+With some limited exceptions, instructional packets were no longer produced or distributed.